-In this unit, fourth grade students will continue to develop their skills of using algorithms.
+In this unit, fifth grade students will continue to develop their skills of using algorithms.
 However, in addition to solving multi-step problems with algorithms, students will now observe and identify patterns within their algorithms.
-Patterns in algorithms can either be seen physically based on the movement of the sprite or it can be observed by the types of algorithms that are being used.
+Patterns in algorithms can either be either seen physically based on the movement of the sprite or it can be observed by the types of algorithms that are being used.
 Students will be able to look for patterns in addition to solving multi-step problems by interacting with a variety of tools such as Scratch, Lego WeDo, Code.Org and Dash Robot/Blockly.

-In this unit, students are introduced to Functions.
-The purpose of functions:
+In this unit, students are introduced to Nested Loops which are a type of Iteration.
+Nested Loops: